MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_1/nf-d2d1_1-id2d1printcontrol-addpage.md

 Type: <b><a href="/windows/desktop/api/dcommon/ns-dcommon-d2d_size_f">D2D_SIZE_F</a></b>

-The size of the page to add.
+The size of the page to add in DIPs (1 inch = 96 DIP).
+Some print drivers ignore this parameter, then pagePrintTicketStream can be used instead.

-### -param pagePrintTicketStream [in, out]
+### -param pagePrintTicketStream [in, optional]

 Type: <b><a href="/windows/desktop/api/objidl/nn-objidl-istream">IStream</a>*</b>

 The print ticket stream.
+This can be used to modify properties of the current page, eg. paper size, orientation.

 ### -param tag1 [out, optional]